StoneOrbits/VortexEngine/docs/lightshow_lol_pattern.md

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-pattern.png">

-The **Pattern Panel** is where you design and assign animations for your LEDs.
+The **Pattern Panel** is where you choose and modify patterns for your LEDs.
 Patterns determine how LEDs blink or animate over time.

 ### Key Features

 - **Pattern Library:** Choose from a library of predefined patterns (e.g., strobe, dops, blend).
 - **Custom Parameters:** Adjust parameters like blink size, gap size, blend speed, etc

-The various parameters control the appearance of the blinking of the LED, like the timing and length of blinks.
+The various parameters control the appearance of the blinking of the LED, like the timing and length of blinks and other sometimes abstract qualities.
+Try making changes to come up with unique effects!

 ## Other Panels